-If there’s one thing that Steven Soderbergh has become a master of it’s showing the gritty side of the human psyche.
+If there’s one thing that Steven Soderbergh has become a master of, it’s showing the gritty side of the human psyche.
 And with his masterpiece Traffic, this is no different.
-Traffic more focuses around the narcissism of several characters versus just the one, but it still proves rather powerful.
-With an all star cast; Michael Douglas, Benicio Del-Toro, Catherine-Zeta Jones and many other talented actors, they prove that a nitty gritty drama about how horrible humans can be to one another still makes for rather powerful filmmaking.
+Traffic focuses on the narcissism of several characters versus just the one, but it still proves rather powerful.
+With an all-star cast; Michael Douglas, Benicio Del-Toro, Catherine-Zeta Jones, and many other talented actors, the movie proves how horrible humans can be to one another, making a rather powerful film.
 Doing an excellent job with bouncing around between all of the different characters, Soderbergh gets another masterpiece under his belt.

 Read More: Movies That Make You Think About Life

 Martin Scorsese’s gangster masterpiece Goodfellas is the epitome of group self-destruction.
 Channeling not only his beautiful visual style but also creating some iconic characters, it is without a doubt that Goodfellas is iconic on many levels.
 What Scorsese has always been able to do seamlessly is make his films feel incredibly realistic.
 And Goodfellas is no different, and it makes this film all the more exciting considering that the characters become self-destructive.
 With a terrifying supporting performance from Joe Pesci and an incredible leading performance from Ray Liotta, it’s clear Scorsese gives his actors career-defining performances especially when it comes to them tearing down their characters.

 Read More: Best High Concept Movies of All Time